 Clayton Second semester 2006 (Day)

 Synopsis: Applied climatology addresses the role climate plays in the provision of food, shelter, energy and a healthy environment.
 The unit begins by acknowledging the role of traditional climate knowledge systems.
 Then a range of contemporary climate issues will be discussed along with approaches to addressing them.
 Issues include urban climate and design, air pollution, renewable (solar/wind) energy, and agriculture.
 Issues will be considered within the Australian context of climate change and variability (including extremes).
-Emphasis is placed on employment related theoretical, observational, analytical and modeling skills that will be developed through lectures, practicals and project work.
+Emphasis is placed on employment related theoretical, observational, analytical and modelling skills that will be developed through lectures, practicals and project work.

 Objectives: Students will 1) appreciate indigenous climate knowledge 2) be able to apply climate knowledge to a range of problems, 3) have gained practical experience in problem formulation and solution, d) Level 4 students, have developed specialised skills in research/project formulation.

 Assessment: Literature review (1000 words): 20% + Practicals (1000 words): 20% + Group or individual project report/presentation (1500 words): 30% + Examination (2 hours): 30%

 Contact Hours: Two x 1-hour lectures per week, one x 3-hour practical per fortnight, plus private study/research time.

 Off-campus attendance requirements: One x 3-hour practical per fortnight

 Prerequisites: 18 points of geography and environmental science, atmospheric science at second level or permission of the Head of the School of Geography and Environmental Science.